-Programming & Project Assistance Grants support a wide range of activities that add value to the arts and cultural experiences of North Vancouver residents from the ongoing programming of established arts non-profits to new and innovative initiatives that will be considered on a project-by-project basis.
+Programming & Project Assistance grants support a wide range of activities that add value to the arts and cultural experiences of North Vancouver residents from the ongoing programming of established arts non-profits to new and innovative initiatives that will be considered on a project-by-project basis.

-The Programming & Project Assistance Guidelines provide important program information including but not restricted to: eligibility considerations, guidance on application categorties and submission processes, evaluation and review criteria, as well as annual reporting requirements.
-Groups and/or organizations that are considering an application for Programming & Project Assistance are strongly encouraged to consult the Guidelines and to contact the Grants Officer before submitting an application.
+The Programming & Project Assistance Guidelines provide important program information including but not restricted to: eligibility considerations, guidance on application categories and submission processes, evaluation and review criteria, as well as annual reporting requirements.
+The general purpose of the Programming & Project Assistance program is to support programs or projects:

-that directly engage the creativity of the community
+that directly engage the creativity of the community;

-- that demonstrate a type or level of arts and cultural experience not otherwise available in North Vancouver
+that demonstrate a type or level of arts and cultural experience not otherwise available in North Vancouver;

-that foster the development of new, emerging and innovative arts practices, OR
+that foster the development of new, emerging and innovative arts practices; or

-that are inclusive of diverse artistic traditions and cross-cultural practices
+that are inclusive of diverse artistic traditions and cross-cultural practices.

 The Arts & Culture Grants Policy, adopted by City and District Councils in 2015, prioritizes two key areas for support through the Programming & Project Assistance Grant Program:

-programs or projects targeted at underserved sections of the population
+programs or projects targeted at underserved sections of the population.

 In order to be considered eligible for Programming & Project Assistance, organizations must:

-- be a registered not-for-profit or charitable organization or recognized arts group whose primary purpose is to provide arts and cultural experiences
+be a registered not-for-profit or charitable organization OR recognized arts group whose primary purpose is to provide arts and cultural experiences;

 have a history of delivering quality arts and cultural programs and services for a period of at least one (1) year prior to the application; and

-- conduct the programs or projects for which they are seeking support in North Vancouver, or be able to clearly demonstrate the benefit of the proposed programs or projects to North Vancouver residents
+conduct the programs or projects for which they are seeking support in North Vancouver, or be able to clearly demonstrate the benefit of the proposed programs or projects to North Vancouver residents.